Gurinder01/Data-Analytics-Project/readme.md

 ## Conclusion

 This project demonstrates how to predict the cover type of forest areas using machine learning techniques such as K-Nearest Neighbors and Decision Tree.
 The provided Jupyter Notebook contains all the necessary code and instructions for execution.

+## Project Report

+The `Project_Report.pdf` file provides an in-depth exploration of the methods, analysis, and outcomes of this data analytics project.
+It complements the Jupyter Notebook (`Covertype_Prediction.ipynb`) and the HTML version (`Covertype_Prediction.html`) by providing a structured narrative of the entire project's lifecycle.